Jaytech29/video-chatting-app/Readme.md

 Disaster Recovery Plan:
 To ensure disaster recovery for the application, we propose the following high-level plan:
 We deploy the application in two availability zones for high availability.
 If one availability zone fails, the application can continue to operate in the other availability zone.
 We configure automatic backups for RDS and store the backups in S3 in a different region for disaster recovery.
 We use Route 53 to route traffic to the application in the other region if the primary region fails.
 We use CloudFront to deliver content to users from the other region if the primary region fails.
-We use AWS Lambda to run the PHP8 application code in response to events if the EC2 instances are not available in the primary region.

 On-Demand Development Instances with AWS EC2 we have implemented an on-demand development instance service using AWS EC2.